bianca-g-b/repo_for_site/README.md

 # repo_for_site
-repository for building new site
+repository for creating new site